rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. Tagging the musings.
 Or does this just get incorporated into the next end-of-month musing?

-1. Becoming a celebrity (before or after Scarlet and Give Back day).
-   I'm still not sure why I was designated a celebrity.

 1. Teaching CS is teaching writing.
 Maybe use all the versions of `iota` that I recently covered in class.
 (It's now less recent.)